schan676/Gender_composition_STEM/README.md

     ```

 ### Corresponding files
+Please refer to file_guide spreadsheet to see a more specific format of this section of the Readme:
 | File Name                                    | Description                                                                                       |
 |---------------------------------------------|---------------------------------------------------------------------------------------------------|
 | [NYU_code.py](code/build/NYU_code.py)       | Python script for NYU data scraping and analysis.                                                |